 Hi, Seana here.
 Now I’ve never been to Heron Island myself, but have dreamed of going for many years.
-An old uni pal worked as a scuba diving instructor there, my elder sister took her family there when visiting Australia, I shouted my little sister and her husband three days at Heron Island as a wedding present… yet still my family has never been!
+An old uni pal worked as a scuba diving instructor there, my elder sister took her family there when visiting Australia, I shouted my little sister and her husband three days at Heron Island as a wedding present… in October 2021, I very much hope to be there myself, fingers crossed.

-We might just wait a while yet before going.
-Read my friend Alex Armstrong’s hilarious account of a recent multigenerational family holiday on Heron Island and you will understand why.
-The resort needs to pull its socks up… to say the least!
-But Alex and family still had some glorious moments.
+Read my friend Alex Armstrong’s hilarious account of a rmultigenerational family holiday on Heron Island from 2019 and you will see why I am hoping that the issues here family faced have been resolved!
+Alex and family still had some glorious moments.
 Sit back with a cup of tea and enjoy this story.

 1 Star for Hospitality, 5 Stars for Natural Environment